Seth Perler

 What’s included?

 1. A practical, proven system that gets results when applied.
-This is exactly what I’ve successfully taught many kids over many years.
+This is exactly what I’ve successfully taught countless kids over many years.

-2. Hours of in-depth, masterclass video instruction, including my down-to-earth, quirky, personality that I use to relate to my students.
+2. In-depth, masterclass video instruction, including my down-to-earth, quirky, personality that I use to relate to my students.
 The lessons are fun, not boring or stuffy.

 3. 35 Student in-depth teachings, with clear action steps to set students up for success.